 To say I was ecstatic about the nomination is an understatement.
 We are witnessing history—feminist history—in the making.
 If Hillary ends up in the Oval Office this November, she will be America’s first female president.
 But equally important, she will be our first openly and unapologetically feminist president.

 A Hillary Clinton presidency couldn’t come at a better time for women and families.
 As reproductive rights, LGBT rights, affirmative action and immigration reform continue to face attacks on the streets and in our courts, we need a leader who will stand strong for equality and help ensure that democracy works for everyone, not just the elite.
-Because so much of parenting is leading and teaching by example, I’ve always hauled my kids with me to vote.

 To this end, I took my children to vote with me in my state’s primary election.
 Because so much of parenting is leading and teaching by example, I’ve always hauled my kids with me to vote on election days.
 I want them to learn from the outset that voting should never be taken for granted, because women, people of color, and other disenfranchised individuals fought—and even died—for this right.
 And for many, this fight continues today.